Creating Widgets

 Event callbacks

-To support event callbacks from Dart to JS, use node.function():
+To support event callbacks from Dart to JS, use node.callback():

 // Returns a callback if the prop was set in JSX, null if not